yura4350/Mini-youtube/README.md

 - GitHub Copilot (GPT-5.3-Codex) for setup/debug support.
 - Claude Code (Sonnet-4.6) for assistance in implementing `GET /admin/metrics`.
 - Claude Code (Sonnet-4.6) for suggestions on handling logs in admin API.
 Utilized MemoryHandler as suggested.
+- Claude Code (Opus) for improving video thumbnail generation to use a representative frame instead of the first frame.

 ### Resource Attributions